Clergy Disciplinary Process

 - The Intake Officer will answer your questions about the process.

 NOTE: Effective July 1, 2011 clergy are required to report to the Intake Officer anything that may constitute an offense and to cooperate with the clergy disciplinary process.

 Tokunbo Green, Esq. is a life long Episcopalian and attends St. John’s, Bridgeport.
 She has served St. John’s and ECCT in many capacities over the years.
 Currently she serves as a Safe Church Training Facilitator, a Priest-in-Charge Consultant, and on the Faith and Order Commission (Constitutions and Canons).
-Tokunbo is an attorney in Bridgeport with a practice focusing on real estate transactions, simple estate planning, immigration filings and landlord tenant cases.
-She also works with VISIONS, Inc doing Diversity, Equity and Inclusion Training.
-Tokunbo enjoys, puzzles, books, movies and live theater.
-Tokunbo can be contacted at firstname.lastname@example.org or by phone at 860-916-6032.
+Tokunbo is an attorney in Bridgeport with a practice focusing on real estate transactions, simple estate planning, and immigration filings.
+She also works with VISIONS, Inc doing Diversity, Equity and Inclusion Training and Consultations.
+Tokunbo enjoys, puzzles, books, movies, and live theater.
+Tokunbo can be contacted at email@example.com or by phone at 860-916-6032.

-The Rev. Kevin Olds originally hails from central upstate New York and is the rector of St. Timothy's on the Hill, Fairfield.
+The Rev. Kevin Olds originally hails from central upstate New York and is the rector of St. Timothy's on the Hill, Fairfield, and a priest-in-charge in the Missional Curacy program.
 Kevin arrived in ECCT in early 2017 with his wife, Jill, and two sons.
 Kevin's first career was in IT and, in addition to his other endeavors, he is currently pursuing a Doctor of Theology degree.
-In the rare moment that nothing else is vying for his attention, Kevin enjoys watching college football.
-Kevin can be contacted at firstname.lastname@example.org or by phone at 908-419-7784.
+In the rare moment when nothing else is vying for his attention, Kevin enjoys watching his favorite English football club, Shrewsbury Town F.C.
+Kevin can be contacted at email@example.com or by phone at 908-419-7784.

 All ECCT intake officers bring sensitivity to concerns raised under Title IV proceedings.